AI Tools Will Not do it All for You

 by John Bandler

-I have done a lot of learning and teaching in my life so far.
+I have done a bit of learning and teaching in my life so far.

-As an instructor and professor, I witnessed the changes that artificial intelligence (AI) tools brought for students, and continue to see the effects.
+As a part-time teacher I have witnessed the changes that artificial intelligence (AI) tools brought for students, and continue to see the effects.

 Whatever the benefits of AI for learning, it is clear that some students misuse it.

-Also, I see that some students at the college, graduate, and law school level are having difficulty with some of the skills we need throughout life, and which we hope formal education will provide.
+Also, I see that some students at the college, graduate, and law school level are having difficulty with some of the skills we need throughout life, and which we expect (or hope) formal education will provide.
 Those skills include having a solid ability to:

 - Read